-ISB-CGC has CTSP data, such as clinical, stored in Google BigQuery tables.
+ISB-CGC has CTSP data, such as clinical and RNA-seq, stored in Google BigQuery tables.
 Information about these tables can be found using the ISB-CGC BigQuery Table Search with CTSP selected for filter PROGRAM.
 To learn more about this tool, see the ISB-CGC BigQuery Table Search documentation.